-Even ‘good sleepers’ have difficulty sleeping from time to time leaving them feeling tired and run down the next day.
+Even ‘good sleepers’ have difficulty sleeping from time to time, leaving them feeling tired and run down the next day.
 Thankfully restful sleep tends to return once periods of hardship are over.

-Stick to a regular bedtime and wake time
+1. Stick to a regular bedtime and wake time

-Limit caffeine intake in the hours leading up to bed
+2. Limit caffeine intake in the hours leading up to bed

 Caffeine can be found in coffee, tea, colas, and chocolates.
 Caffeine has a half-life of 4-6 hours, meaning its stimulating properties last for some time.
 If you are experiencing difficulty with getting to sleep, it could be worth limiting your caffeine intake, particularly later in the day.

-Avoid daytime naps
+5. Avoid daytime naps

 The longer we are awake, the more ‘sleep pressure’ we build up.
 Napping can reduce that sleep pressure, resulting in difficulty falling asleep at bedtime.
 Whenever possible, it is best to avoid naps.
 If naps are required (e.g., for safety), try to limit the nap to 30 minutes and keep to before 3 pm.

-Create a sleep ritual
+6. Create a sleep ritual

 Engaging in a relaxing ritual before bed each night can help signal to your body that bedtime is approaching.
+Examples include:

-Develop strategies for managing worrying thoughts
+7. Develop strategies for managing worrying thoughts

-It is normal to have times of added stress or worry, however, bedtime is not the best time to deal with those worries.
-It helps to dedicate a time in your day to address important issues, and write a list of things you are hoping to achieve the next day.
-If you are experiencing difficulty managing pressures or hardship, consider accessing some support from a trusted person like a family member, friend, counsellor, community support worker, or GP.
+It is normal to have times of added stress or worry.
+However, bedtime is not the best time to deal with those worries.
+It helps to make a time in your day to address important issues.
+Try writing a list of things you are hoping to achieve the next day.
+Help clear your mind at bedtime by putting your to-do list down on paper.